swcarpentry/git-novice/episodes/07-github.md

 Your output is going to look a little different depending on whether or not SSH has ever been set up on the computer you are using.

-Alfredo has not set up SSH on his computer, so his output is
+Alfredo has not set up SSH on their computer, so their output is

 ```output
 ls: cannot access '/c/Users/Alfredo/.ssh': No such file or directory
 ```

 If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.
-Since they don't exist on Alfredo's computer, he uses this command to create them.
+Since they don't exist on Alfredo's computer, they use this command to create them.

 ### 3\.1 Create an SSH key pair